-- (2) Appointment shall be authorised by the Circuit Meeting for an initial period not exceeding five years in accordance with the requirements of these Standing Orders and following any connexional requirements and guidance, to which end the District Policy Committee shall monitor and support the Circuit's processes for the first five years after the Circuit first begins to appoint local lay-pastors. - (3) Before deciding to undertake a local lay-pastor recruitment and appointment process, and in any case where the stationing of ministers in the Circuit is under consideration, the Circuit Meeting shall consider the needs and opportunities in the Circuit and its mission in the world and develop a model for its future use of ministries.
-When developing that model the Circuit Meeting shall consider specifically whether it should include the appointment of one or more local lay-pastors in the light of the description of that office in Standing Order 56A0.
-If the model includes such an appointment, the Circuit Meeting must also arrange for that appointment to be reviewed whenever the stationing of ministers in the Circuit is considered subsequently and in any event no later than five years after the date of any appointment to this office. - (4) Where the model adopted requires the appointment of one or more persons who will exercise the office of local lay-pastor, the Circuit Meeting shall: (i) approve a written description for each such appointment which shall clarify the parameters and expectations of the appointment in accordance with connexional requirements and guidance and ensure that the agreed number of hours to be worked include adequate time for preparation, training, administration, management and support as well as for the work proposed to be undertaken; - (ii) identify in relation to each such appointment by reference to competencies approved by the Ministries Committee under Standing Order 56A2(1) the initial competencies which must be possessed by any applicant for appointment and prepare a written statement of those competencies; and (iii) agree, following connexional requirements and guidance, the proposed arrangements for the support, line management and review of the local laypastor in each such appointment, which shall include identifying a line manager. - (a) In the light of the documents produced pursuant to clause (4) above, the (5) Circuit shall devise an open recruitment and appointment process. (b) The Chair of the District shall be notified of the meeting of the selection committee, interview panel or other body responsible for selection, and shall have the right, personally or by a representative, to attend as a member. (c) When the process has been completed and a proposed appointee has been identified, the Circuit Meeting shall issue a provisional licence for that person to serve as a local lay-pastor for a probationary period of six months. (d) If it is judged by the circuit leadership team or other body appointed by the Circuit Meeting to make such a judgment that the probationary period has been undertaken satisfactorily and the initial training specified in Standing Order 56A2(2) below has been completed successfully, the Circuit Meeting shall confirm the licence for a period no longer than five years from the start of the probationary period but subject to the further provisions of Standing Order 56A4. - (6) After the probationary period the office-holder's performance shall be kept under review under Standing Order 56A3(2) until the Circuit has reviewed its model of mission and ministries as set out in clause (3) above. - (7) The start of an appointment shall normally be marked by an appropriate form of commissioning service.
+- (2) Appointment shall be by the Circuit Meeting for a period not exceeding five years in accordance with the requirements of these Standing Orders and following any connexional requirements and guidance. - (3) Before deciding to undertake a Local Lay-Pastor recruitment and appointment process, and in any case where the stationing of ministers in the Circuit is under consideration, the Circuit Meeting shall consider the needs and opportunities in the Circuit and its mission in the world and develop a model for its future use of ministries.
+When developing that model the Circuit Meeting shall consider specifically whether it should include the appointment of one or more Local Lay-Pastors in the light of the description of that office in Standing Order 56AO.
+If the model includes such an appointment, the Circuit Meeting must also arrange for that appointment to be reviewed whenever the stationing of ministers in the Circuit is considered subsequently and in any event no later than five years after the date of any appointment to this office. - (4) Where the model adopted requires the appointment of one or more persons who will exercise the office of Local Lay-Pastor, the Circuit Meeting shall: - approve a written description for each such appointment which shall clarify the parameters and expectations of the appointment in accordance with connexional requirements and guidance; - (ii) identify in relation to each such appointment by reference to competencies approved by the Ministries Committee under Standing Order 56A2(1) the initial competencies which must be possessed by any applicant for appointment and prepare a written statement of those competencies; and - (iii) agree, following connexional requirements and guidance, the proposed arrangements for the support, line management and review of the Local Lay-Pastor in each such appointment, which shall include identifying a line manager. - (5) In the light of the documents produced pursuant to clause (4) above, the Circuit shall devise an open recruitment and appointment process.
+When the process has been completed and a proposed appointee has been identified, the Circuit Meeting shall issue a provisional licence for that person to serve as a Local Lay-Pastor for a probationary period of six months.
+If it is judged by the circuit leadership team or other body appointed by the Circuit Meeting to make such a judgment that the probationary period has been undertaken satisfactorily and the initial training specified in Standing Order 56A2(2) below has been completed successfully, the Circuit Meeting shall confirm the licence for a period no longer than five years from the start of the probationary period but subject to the further provisions of Standing Order 56A4.

+- (6) After the probationary period the office-holder's performance shall be kept under review under Standing Order 56A3(2) until the Circuit has reviewed its model of mission and ministries as set out in clause (3) above. - (7) The start of an appointment shall normally be marked by an appropriate form of commissioning service.